 - 1. Book Writing Assignment: - a.
-1. Make copies of your three favorite or meaningful passages from the novel you chose (You may either make a copy on a copy machine or take a picture on your phone or ipad; if you take a picture, you will need to print it out to hand in).
+Make copies of your three favorite or meaningful passages from the novel.
+This means they are photocopied.
 Pick one passage each from the beginning of the book, the middle, and toward the end.
-Annotate each passage and bring these copies to the first day of class. - b.
+Annotate each passage and bring these copies to the first day of class.
+(I expect five- to- seven elements/author techniques annotated per page.) - b.
 Be ready to do an in-class writing exercise or activity within the first week of school pertaining to the summer reading. - 2.
-College Essay (Personal Narrative) Instructions on following pages.
+College Essay (Personal Narrative) Instructions on the school website under Summer Reading.